jellyfishsolutions/lynx-admin-ui/README.md

 #### `AdminType.Table`
 This type can be used for `OneToMany` relations.
 It allows to display the relationship elements in a table, supporting pagination and column orders.
 It works only if the [`query` parameter](#query-parameter) is set.
+If the `max` parameter is specified, the "Add" button will be displayed only if the total number returned by the `query` parameter is minor or equal then the `max` parameter.

 #### `AdminType.Expanded`
 This type can be used for `OneToOne` relations, when the target entity of the relation is available to the AdminUI.